org-metalib/api-wiser-showcase/api-wiser-museum.md

-# Redocly Museum API with API Wiser
+# API Wiser Showcase: Redocly Museum API

-Redocly has a simple [Museum](https://redocly.com/demo/openapi/museum-api) openapi 3.1.0 we can use in our showcase.
+This project showcases the capabilities of **API Wiser**, a tool designed to accelerate API development by generating a structured, multi-module Maven project directly from an OpenAPI specification.
+In this showcase, we will use Redocly's [Museum API](https://redocly.com/demo/openapi/museum-api) (OpenAPI 3.1.0) to demonstrate how to generate a project, implement business logic, and expose it as a Spring Boot application.

+To learn more about the core project, visit the [API Wiser repository](https://github.com/org-metalib/api-wiser).

 ## Prerequisites

+Before you begin, ensure you have the following installed and configured on your system:

-1. Java Development Kit (JDK): Ensure the JDK is installed and configured, as Maven requires it to run.
+1. **Java Development Kit (JDK):** Required by Maven to build the project.
-2. Apache Maven Installed: Ensure Maven is installed and properly configured on your system.
-You can verify this by running mvn -v in the terminal.
-3. OpenAPI Specification File: The -Dopenapi parameter requires a valid OpenAPI specification file ([api/api-wiser-museum.yaml](api/api-wiser-museum.yaml) in this case).
-4. Internet Access: Maven may need to download dependencies and the archetype from a remote repository.
+2. **Apache Maven:** The build automation tool for this project.
+You can verify your installation by running `mvn -v`.
+3. **IntelliJ IDEA:** An integrated development environment (IDE).
+We will use the command-line launcher `idea`.
+4. **Internet Access:** Maven requires internet access to download project dependencies.
-5. Write Permissions: Ensure you have write permissions in the directory where the command is executed, as it will generate files there.
+5. **Write Permissions:** Ensure you have write permissions in your target directory.
-6. Intellij IDEA installed with configured cmd `idea` configured.

-## Generate maven project
+## 1\.
+Generate the Maven Project

-With openapi spec [api-wiser-museum.yaml](api/api-wiser-museum.yaml) in place, run the following `archetype:generate`:
+With the [api-wiser-museum.yaml](api/api-wiser-museum.yaml) OpenAPI specification in place, run the following command to generate the project structure using the API Wiser Maven archetype:

 ```shell
 mvn archetype:generate -B \
   -DarchetypeGroupId=org.metalib.api.wiser \